DeSpace-Community/docs.despace-qf.com/source/how-to-join.md

 # How to Join

 How to register your project and become a grantee.
+If, instead, you want to know [how to donate click here](./how-to-donate.md)

 ## In our own words

 ### Requirements
+ - Find the application link in [current round information](./current-round-info.md)
  - You need a web3 address (Ethereum compatible), a **0x...**
  - Basic understanding of ethereum transactions (setup, fees and gas)
  - Basic understanding of network switching and bridges to transfer funds